Board of Park Commissioners

 All meetings are held at the Winton Centre, 10245 Winton Road, Cincinnati, OH 45231 unless otherwise stated.

-The Board of Park Commissioners will be following the Ohio Department of Health Director’s Order for Facial Coverings in Hamilton County in Level 3 Public Health Advisory:
+The Board of Park Commissioners will be following the Ohio Department of Health Director’s Order for Facial Coverings in Hamilton County, currently in Level 3 Public Health Advisory:

 Facial Coverings (Masks)